 Sudan’s transitional government and the Sudan People’s Liberation Movement faction under the leadership of Malik Agar (SPLM-N Agar) have signed a framework peace agreement in Juba.
 Both parties expressed their willingness to reach a comprehensive peace agreement before mid-February.

 The agreement includes the political, security arrangements and humanitarian issues.

-The agreement granted the two regions the right to legislate power, land issues, and security arrangements as well as resources and power sharing.
+The agreement granted the Two Areas (South Kordofan and Blue Nile state) the right to legislate power, land issues, and security arrangements, as well as resources and power sharing.

 The signing ceremony took place at the presidential palace in Juba, in the presence of the president of the Republic of South Sudan, Salva Kiir, Sudanese government delegations, the Sudan Revolutionary Front (SRF), and the mediation team.
 Also, the representative of the Arab League and representatives of the Friends of Sudan and IGAD attended the ceremony.

 On behalf of the government, the head of the negotiating delegation and deputy chairman of Sudan’s Sovereign Council, Lt Gen Mohamed Hamdan ‘Hemeti’, signed the agreement.
 For the SPLM-N, Ahmed El Omda Badi signed the agreement.

 President Salva Kiir addressed the ceremony and he expressed his happiness for signing the framework peace agreement and hope that both parties will reach the final agreement within the coming weeks.

 He also appreciated the trust of all parties on the state of the Republic of South Sudan. he further asserted that South Sudan will continue supporting the peace negotiation until a comprehensive peace agreement can be reached.

 In his speech at the signing ceremony, Hemeti praised the transitional government as well as the people of South Sudan “for their generous support for the Sudanese peace process”.